A hearty plant-based twist on a classic Japanese “hashed beef” stew. Japanese comfort food made gluten-free, vegan, and with NO boxed roux!

 Be sure to check out these other hearty Japanese dishes!

-If you try out this Shortcut Vegan Hayashi Rice, don’t forget to tag me in your photos on instagram @ellielikes.cooking and/or leave a comment down below and let me know how you liked it!
-I love seeing you recreate my recipes 🙂 Happy cooking!
+If you try out this Shortcut Vegan Hayashi Rice, don’t forget to tag me in your photos on instagram @ellielikes.cooking, leave a comment and rating down below, and let me know how you liked it!
+I love seeing your tastry recreations 🙂 Happy cooking! ♡

 - 3 oz soy curls